 Manufacturers place guard links in front of each cutter link on some chains to enhance chainsaw safety.
 So the depth gauge’s leading-edge is less likely to snag on small-diameter objects like small branches, or to interact with ordinary timber if pushed into contact with it, thanks to the guard link.

 Reducing kickback will greatly enhance chainsaw safety.
 Kickback is basically caused by cutting with the chain in the “kickback zone” on the bar, the upper quarter of the nose.
 Some manufacturers add a “tip protector” to avoid the user’s contact with this whole area.
 All cutting produces a reaction force on the chainsaw.
-Usually, this should be the lower edge of the bar, where the chain is travelling towards the saw and the reaction tends to pull the saw safely towards the log, against the spur dogs.
+Usually, this should be the lower edge of the bar, where the chain is traveling towards the saw and the reaction tends to pull the saw safely towards the log, against the spur dogs.
 If the chain is moving downwards, like at the tip of the bar, the same reaction force now acts upwards.
 This will cause a kickback upwards.

 Tip protectors are metal or plastic devices that go over the bar tip of small, domestic-class saws.
 While these are effective, they limit the types and capacity of cuts that the saw can make.
 Pole pruners and one-handed battery-powered saws for pruning, hedge laying, and other tasks benefit from them.
 Loggers use the tip protector’s hooked snout to “grip” branches for cutting.
 This isn’t a big deal because these little saws aren’t utilized for cuts where the bar tip is buried.

 Chainsaw carving frequently uses plunge cuts and cuts on the bar’s tip.
 This helps in enhancing chainsaw safety.
 The amount of chain and hence the force created during a kickback can be lowered simply by lowering the diameter of the chain nose.
-Manufacturers offer speciality carving bars with little pointed noses.
+Manufacturers offer specialty carving bars with little pointed noses.

 Chain brakes place a steel brake band around the driven clutch drum to prevent the saw’s cutting chain from moving.
 Large springs provide clamping force for the braking band.
 The chain brake has two functions.
 Loggers use chain brakes to secure the chain when changing positions, transitioning between cuts, or beginning a cold saw.
 This requires a partially open throttle.
 Otherwise, uncontrolled chain movement, a serious hazard in earlier saws, would occur.
 In kickback conditions, the chain brake can engage to protect the operator from being struck by a running chain.